 The proprietary methodology (How it works):

 1) The offers that Division 1 FBS colleges have extended to athletes are gathered from recruiting services.
-The rankings on this site are based upon combined data retrieved from the Rivals and ESPN services.
-This results in what may be the most comprehensive collection of offers in existence.

 2) Each offer is assigned a value based upon rankings derived from players’ commitments and the offers they decline.
 A description of the weighting methodology, along with the values for each program, can be found here: http://www.rankbyoffers.com/teamweightings/